 How Benafica can help.

 Benafica offers employers and their employees full service HRA administration.
 Complimentary consulting services explain the different options to employers so each company can tailor their HRA plan to their own budget and employee benefit goals.
 On the employee side, each employee receives their own Benafica account to manage their HRA dollars and reimbursements.
+Learn more about Benafica's ICHRA and QSEHRA for your employees.

 - Employee Benefits